martincf/lightbox/darkroom_hire.md

 <p>First-time bookers will be required to complete a darkroom induction prior to using the darkroom by themselves.</p>

 <h3>Professional photographer induction</h3>
-<p>If you are a professional photographer, there are no restrictions to hiring the darkroom and the induction will simply cover room and building safety and familiarisation, lasting approximately 15-20 mins.
-We can do this before you start using the darkroom for the first time.
-There will be no extra charge for the familiarisation.</p>
+<p>If you are a professional photographer, there are no restrictions to hiring the darkroom and the induction will simply cover room and building safety and familiarisation, lasting approximately 45 mins.
+We can do this before you start using the darkroom for the first time. <strong>There will be a £25 charge for the induction.</strong></p>

 <p>If you are a professional photographer who has never used darkroom equipment before, or need a refresher, we strongly advise that you take a longer <a href="/learn/">film development and print workshops</a> first.</p>